Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Accessing experimentally the primary electrons cloud

 \section{Accessing experimentally the primary electrons cloud}

 The physical observables required for directional WIMP (or neutron) searches are retrieved from the properties of the primary electrons generated by the WIMP-induced nuclear recoil: the total number of primary electrons and the coordinates $(x,y,t)$ of each of them.
 The coordinates are affected by diffusion all along the drift of electrons towards the amplification area.
 We have seen in previous sections that another process alters the measurements due to the influence of the ions in the amplification region.
 In other words, the measured signals are distorted both by diffusion and by the ions produced in avalanches.
-While diffusion slightly blurs the signal, it also plays a key role for directional detection of sub-millimeter tracks (\textit{e.g.} recoils in the keV-range) since it Gaussianly enlarges tracks that would otherwise be detected as point-like events \cite{Tao2019}.
+While diffusion slightly blurs the signal, it also plays a key role in directional detection of sub-millimeter tracks (\textit{e.g.} recoils in the keV-range) since it Gaussianly enlarges tracks that would otherwise be detected as point-like events \cite{Tao2019}.
 The present work focuses on the second phenomenon: the influence of the ions.
-In this section we describe how to deconvolve the ionic contribution from the measurements in order to extract the electronic current induced on the grid.
-The electrons produced in an avalanche are collected in less than $1\,\mathrm{ns}$.
+In this section, we describe how to deconvolve the ionic contribution from the measurements in order to extract the electronic current induced on the grid.
+The electrons produced in an avalanche, that is initiated by a single primary electron entering the amplification region, are collected in less than $1\,\mathrm{ns}$.
 This value being significantly lower than the detector time resolution of $20\,\mathrm{ns}$, the electronic current induced on the grid can be seen as the time distribution of the primary electrons cloud before the avalanche.
 Its integral is proportional to the number of primary electrons.